Zisanminhaz/BD_Quake/README.md

 Through this project, I learned how to:

-* Design and implement REST APIs for backend services.
 * Integrate user authentication and session management.
 * Work with MySQL databases for storing and retrieving application data.
 * Create dynamic, map-based data visualizations using Leaflet.js.